 Here is a guide to research courses offered by the Biology Department.
-At the end of this introduction, you can find links for you to download full information and application materials for each of the courses.
-These links are also found on the general course listings for the department.
+At the end of this introduction, you can find links the blackboard site for each of the courses.
+Internships and Honors are not done through blackboard, please contact Dr. Stevens (email@example.com) for information about internships and Dr. Vigoreaux about Honors (firstname.lastname@example.org).
+Links are also found on the general course listings for the department.

 Biology research courses may be taken by students who are majors or minors within the Biology Department (Biology, Integrated Biological Science, Zoology, or Environmental Science).
 These students may work with any faculty member on campus, and in some cases, off-campus.
 Students who are not majors in the Biology Department may take a Biology research course if they work with a Biology Department faculty member.

 All Biology research courses must involve biology research!
 Although important, research in human behavior, clinical practice, physical therapy, etc., may not qualify as biology research.
 One guideline to follow: Has the subject been covered in a Biology course such as BCOR 101, 102, or 103?
-Internships, though, are more flexible, so students must discuss Internship plans with the Biology Department research advisor (Dr. Jos.
-J. Schall, MLS 203, email@example.com).
+Internships are more flexible, so students must discuss Internship plans with the Biology Department research advisor (Dr. Lori Stevens, MLS 321, email@example.com).

 How to find a research sponsor: The University Undergraduate Research Coordinator, Dr. Ann Kroll Lerner (Honors College offices; 509 University Heights, Rm.
-017B; Ann.Kroll-Lerner@uvm.edu; 656-5533), helps students locate a lab.
-Here is a link to: “Office of Undergraduate Research”.
+017B; Ann.Kroll-Lerner@uvm.edu; 656-5533), is an excellent resource in helping students locate a lab.
+Here is a link to the "Office of Undergraduate Research."
 Also, consider talking to instructors you have had, including graduate student lab instructors.
 Ask your friends who work in labs.
 Check the Biology Department website to learn the research programs of our faculty.
-Here is a link to the "Office of Undergraduate Research".
+Also consider looking into faculty research in other departments, colleges, or interdisciplinary programs:

 SPECIAL NOTE FOR BA STUDENTS (Biology and Zoology)

 You are required to complete 32 credits in Biology (most students complete 33 credits to include a required advanced lab course).
 The maximum number of credits in Biology that you can use toward your 120 credit requirement for graduation is 45.
-Therefore, you may take another 12 credits of Biology, including research courses.
+Therefore, you may take as many as 12 credits of Biology courses, including research courses.
 Research credits do NOT count toward your three required advanced courses.

-Note that the maximum number of credits in Biology you can use toward your 120 credit requirement for graduation is 50.
+Note that the maximum number of credits in Biology BS students can use toward the 120 credit requirement for graduation is 50.
 If you take 3 credits of Apprenticeship or Internship, you would have 48 or 49 credits in Biology (no problem).
 If you take 6 credits of Apprenticeship or Internship you would have 51 or 52 credits, which is over the 50 hour limit.
 YOU MAY STILL TAKE THE EXTRA RESEARCH CREDITS!
-If you go over the 50 hour limit, you just need to take extra credits outside the Biology Department and finish with more than the minimum 120 credits required for graduation.
+BUT, if you go over the 50 hour limit, you just need to take extra credits outside the Biology Department and finish with more than the minimum 120 credits required for graduation.
 For example, if you take 6 credits of Apprenticeship, you could take an extra 3 credit course in Art, Psychology, etc. and graduate with 123 credits.
 This is not a major issue; many students graduate with more than the minimum number of credits.
-See you advisor to discuss this issue.
+See your advisor to discuss this issue.

 Biology 191/192 Research Apprenticeship (0 - 3 credits per semester)